swift-server/swift-openapi-hummingbird/README.md

 let transport = HBOpenAPITransport(app)

 // Create an instance of your handler type that conforms the generated protocol
-// defininig your service API. let handler = MyServiceAPIImpl()
+// defining your service API.
+let handler = MyServiceAPIImpl()

 // Call the generated function on your implementation to add its request